What is FIRST LEGO League

 - Register your team on the FIRST LEGO League website.
 Buy your supplies on the website and they will be shipped to your door.

 - Attend a LEGO Robotics Camp.
 This will help you and your kids to understand how to use the robotics equipment and software.

 - Await the competition to be revealed.
 This typically happens in September each year.

 - Start building and having fun!

 Extras to Consider

 Many teams like to get t-shirts with their team’s name on them.
 This is a great bonding opportunity, and it make the group feel more like a team by wearing special matching t-shirts.
 You should be able to buy custom t-shirts for about $12 each.

-Teams may also participate in tournaments.
-Tournament applications typically open in mid-October.
-Tournament participation fees will vary from event to event, but they are generally $50-$150 per team.
-Also, tournaments can be state, national or international, and you may have travel expenses.
-Be sure your parents know if your team will be competing in tournaments, so you aren’t footing the bill for travel expenses the group would incur.
+Teams may also participate in tournaments and tournament applications typically open in mid-October.
+Participation fees will vary from event to event, but they are generally $50-$150 per team.
+Also, tournaments can be state, national, or international.
+So, you may have travel expenses.
+For this reason, be sure your parents know if your team will be competing in tournaments.

 Obtain First Hand Knowledge